jColeChanged/jColeChanged.github.io/_posts/2021-2-21-numbers-programmers-should-know.md

 ## Why The Numbers Matter

-First lets start with the L1 cache and put it in context with main memory reference.
+First let's start with the L1 cache and put it in context with main memory reference.
 If data is already in the cache it can be fetched in 0.5 ns, but if it isn't in either the L1 cache or the L2 cache then the CPU is going to be busy fetching data for 100-200 times longer than it would have if the data was in the cache.